pistack/TRXASprefitpack/docs/source/fit_tscan.md

 1. The number of time zero parameter should be same as the total number of scan to fit.

+2. However, if you set `same_t0` then the number of time zero parameter should be same as the total number of dataset.

-2. Every scan file whose prefix of filename is same should have same scan range
+3. Every scan file whose prefix of filename is same should have same scan range

-3. if you set shape of irf to pseudo voigt (pv), then you should provide two full width at half maximum value for gaussian and cauchy parts, respectively.
+4. if you set shape of irf to pseudo voigt (pv), then you should provide two full width at half maximum value for gaussian and cauchy parts, respectively.

-4. If you did not set tau and `mode=decay` then `--no_base` option is discouraged.
+5. If you did not set tau and `mode=decay` then `--no_base` option is discouraged.

-5. If you set `mode=decay` then any parameter whoose subscript is `osc` is discarded (i.e. tau_osc, period_osc).
+6. If you set `mode=decay` then any parameter whoose subscript is `osc` is discarded (i.e. tau_osc, period_osc).

-6. If you set `mode=osc` then `tau` parameter is discarded.
+7. If you set `mode=osc` then `tau` parameter is discarded.
 Also, baseline feature is not included in fitting function.

-7. The number of tau_osc and period_osc parameter should be same
+8. The number of tau_osc and period_osc parameter should be same

-8. If you set `mode=both` then you should set `tau`, `tau_osc` and `period_osc`.
+9. If you set `mode=both` then you should set `tau`, `tau_osc` and `period_osc`.
  However the number of `tau` and `tau_osc` need not to be same.
 ```